WATERFALLS OF THE FINGER LAKES

 Lodging is the responsibility of the participant and is not included in the registration fee.

 We suggest the Holiday Inn Express for this event.
 Contact them at (607) 277-1100 for reservations.
 The hotel is offering discounted pricing for this workshop, so make sure to mention that you will be taking part in an Adirondack Photography Institute event.
-The group code for this event is API (make sure you give this code when you call to make your reservation) or you can make your reservations online using this link:
+The group code for this event is API.
+Make sure to give this code when you make your reservation to be included in the block and receive the discounted rate.

 Transportation During the Event